SynchronetBBS/sbbs/xtrn/DDMsgReader/readme.txt

 displayAvatars                        Whether or not to display user avatars in
                                       message headers.
 Valid values are true
                                       and false.

+rightJustifyAvatars                   Whether or not to right-justify avatars.
+                                      Valid values are true and false.
+Flase means to left-justify avatars.

 themeFilename                         The name of the configuration file to
                                       use for colors & string settings